 • HVAC service manager, $71,176 average salary

-You can specialize for new opportunities within the HVAC industry, and continuing education and certification opportunities help unlock paths to specialist careers with even higher salaries.
-For example, master engineers with experience designing custom equipment or leading projects could earn six figures annually.
+It's easy to specialize in something with a career in the HVAC industry, and continuing education and certification opportunities open doors for niche positions with great salaries.
+For example, master engineers with experience designing custom equipment or leading projects could be eligible for salaries as high as six figures.
 Larger salaries are also common when you work with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.

 What States Need HVAC Workers the Most